SSIS (RSS)

 I was honored several times this year:

-• one of the authors of Professional SQL Server 2005 Integration Services (Wrox)
+• one of the authors of (Wrox)

 • allowed to participate on the leadership team for the Code Camps